rakibsarowar/vue-note/README.md

 These are just a few examples of how you can use class binding in Vue.js 3.
 With class binding, you can create dynamic and responsive UIs by applying or removing CSS classes based on your component's data.

-✅style binding in Vue.js 3.
+💎 style binding in Vue.js 3.

 Style binding allows you to dynamically apply CSS styles to elements based on data in your Vue component.It's a powerful feature that enables you to create dynamic and responsive user interfaces.
 Let's dive into the details with some code examples.